 As far as seasoning goes, tomato ketchup adds just the right pop of zest and a sharp, delicious taste.
 Plus, it also provides accents of textures, colors, and a pleasant fragrance.

 Quintessentially American, ketchup is nowadays a staple in most kitchens.
-It’s slathered in French fries, burgers, mac and cheese, pizzas, sauces.
-So many dishes don’t taste the same without this condiment, just to name a few.
+You can find it as an accompaniment for grilled cheese, French fries, burgers, mac and cheese, pizzas, etc. So many dishes don’t taste the same without this condiment, just to name a few.

 If you’d like a few more ideas for using up that bottle of ketchup, you’re in for a treat today!